 Parla espanyol? = Do you speak Spanish?

 Graciès or Merci = Thank you

 Galician is the language of Galicia, another autonomous community in the northwest corner of Spain.
 It has some similarities, as you might imagine, to Portuguese.
-There are around 4 million Galician speakers worldwide, again with half of those residing in their home region.
+There are around four million Galician speakers worldwide, with half of those residing in their home region.
 Here are some simple vocabulary words in Galician.